cetinsamet/pos-tagging/README.md

 Therefore, it does not perform well enough.

 I encourage you to train a new model on your own using the corpus in data/ directory.
-Training lasted 32 minutes on a device with 3,1 GHz Intel Core i7 processor.
+My training lasted 32 minutes on a device with 3,1 GHz Intel Core i7 processor.
-Training accuracy is **100%** where development accuracy is **93%**.
+The accuracy was **100%** where development accuracy was **93%**.

 ## Usage
 $**python3**  pos_tag.py  input-sentence